 Design Academy Eindhoven

-I went through the academy with ups and downs.
-I had no idea where I wanted to go in the end, but I was given the space to explore that here.
+'I went through the academy with ups and downs.
+I still had no idea where I ultimately wanted to go, but I was given the space here to explore that.
 My graduation project is based on tap water.
-I discovered that we have three types of sources in the Netherlands: surface water, ground water and dune water.
-Inspired by this, I designed three forms of drinking water carafes.
-At first I had them made of glass, so I couldn't produce them myself.
+I discovered that in the Netherlands we have three types of sources; surface, ground and dune water.
+Inspired by this, I designed three shapes of drinking water carafes.
+Initially I had these made from glass, so I could not produce them myself.'

 Lotte de Raadt

-The step to ceramics
+The move to ceramics

-That Lotte eventually ended up in ceramics was not a preconceived plan.
-At the academy I avoided it, I found it far too complicated and fragile.
-In my anti-squat studio I could experiment in peace and quiet and there I discovered my love for it.
+That Lotte eventually ended up with ceramics was not a preconceived plan.
+'At the academy I avoided it; I found it far too complicated and fragile.
+In my anti-squat studio I could experiment in peace and quiet and that's where I discovered my love for it.'

 Interest in tap water

-Because of my link with water, I was asked by KWR (Knowledge Centre for Water Research) to do a free assignment for them.
-By talking to people there, I learned that clay protects and filters water, so there are many links between water and ceramics and that is what makes it so interesting for me.
+'Because of my link with water, I was asked by KWR (Knowledge Center Water Research) to do a free assignment for them.
+By talking to people there I learned that clay protects and filters water, so there are a lot of links between water and ceramics and that's what makes it so interesting for me.'

 Further development of the Tap Water Carafe